Virtual Phone Bank Connect

 When deciding what would go into the MVP, I first conducted competitive research to see what users were expecting in this type of feature.
 From a business perspective, we really needed our tool to be more ‘usable’ than other competitors.
 After all, this was a landscape where people were generally using one tool for all of their canvassing needs.

 It turned out that user testing would be invaluable for fine-tuning the buttons and UI functionality.
 After all, when you are working with something as critical as a voter calling feature, small affordances take on vast importance.
-The UI indicating that the feature is calling a voter, for instance, needs to blend with the mental model that users already have in place while also being differentiated from the other UI elements.
+The UI indicating that the feature is calling a voter, for instance, needs to blend with the mental model that users already have in place while also being differentiated from the other UI elements on our interface.

 Usability Test Takeaways